English including phonics, reading and spelling

 Children are expected to read their reading book three times on three different days.
 Below are three videos demonstrating how each of these reads builds decoding, comprehension and fluency skills so children are able to read with confidence and expression.
 We also send home a 'Sharing book' each week, these are for you and your child to be able to take some time and enjoy reading together.

 We are able to upload games, worksheets and activities to Twinkl Go for you to access and support your child at home.
 To ensure these best suit the level your child is working at please ask the class teacher for more guidance where they will be able to create a unique PIN for you to then enter on the website.
+Click on the image below which will take you to the Twinkl Go website, there you will be able to type in your PIN to access any phonics support or online Rhino Readers texts.

 Once children have mastered their phonics, the emphasis turns to understanding what they have read (this is called comprehension).
 The reading curriculum is split into different content domains, which breaks down comprehension skills into different areas.
 Below is a table outlining the different domains for each key stage.